 Rizzetta Carbon Flexible Shaft Hammers

 These are my favorite hammers, and I use them almost exclusively.
-They have a flexible carbon fiber shaft and a double-sided head with a cutout shape and width that tunes the striking surface.
+They have flexible carbon fiber shafts and specially shaped heads that actually tune the striking surface.
 When these features are combined in the right proportions, flex hammers produce really wonderful tone and volume.
 With most dulcimers, the result is a noticeably more musical sound with great clarity and projection.

 For someone already accustomed to stiff shafted hammers, flex hammers may take a little getting used to.
 Use them exclusively for a day or two and they begin to feel normal.